by Jonas E. Alexis & Gary DeMar

 The Israel/Church distinction is the key to DP’s interpretive system.
 Anyone familiar with the Old and New Testaments knows that Israel is described as the “congregation” or “assembly” of God’s people.
 When the Hebrew Old Testament was translated into Greek, the Hebrew word qahal (“assembly”) was translated as ekklēsia.
 Ekklēsia is translated as “church” in the New Testament.
 William Tyndale contended that this was an improper translation.
 That’s why he translated ekklēsia as “assembly” or “congregation” in his translation of the New Testament.

-There is only one people of God that makes up the “assembly” of believers.
+There is only one person of God that makes up the “assembly” of believers.
 Stephen describes the “sons of Israel” as “the church [ekklēsia] in the wilderness” (Acts 7:38, KJV and ASV.)
 More recent translations have it, following Tyndale, as “the congregation in the wilderness” (e.g., NASB, NIV, ESV).
-Compare Hebrews 2:12 that quotes Psalm 22:22:
+Compare Hebrews 2:12 quotes Psalm 22:22:

 - I WILL PROCLAIM YOUR NAME TO MY BRETHREN, IN THE MIDST OF THE CONGREGATION [ekklēsia] I WILL SING YOUR PRAISE.

 - I will tell of Your name to my brethren; In the midst of the assembly [qahal/ekklesia] I will praise You.

 There aren’t two redemptive peoples of God with two separate redemptive purposes.
 There is only one people of God made up of Jews and non-Jews that comprise God’s assembly of believers.
 There is no need for postponements, gaps, or an inevitable future Jewish holocaust.